satvik-tan/satvik-tan/README.md

-- 🔭 I’m currently working on a github.com/animation-generator
+- 🚀 Currently working on [Animation Generator](https://github.com/satvik-tan/animation-generator) – A microservice-based video tool that converts user prompts into animated math videos using Manim, FastAPI, Redis, and React.

 - 📫 How to reach me **satviktandondev@gmail.com**